Greece at the Olympics: Swimming

 Greece first competed in swimming at the inaugural 1896 Games, sweeping the top three spots in one event open only to Greek sailors and winning two silver and one bronze medal in international events.
-Greek swimmers have won only one silver medal since then at the 2016 Games.
+Greek swimmers have won only two silver medals since then at the 2016 and 2024 Games.

 Diving

 Greece won a gold medal in Diving at the 2004 Games.

 Water Polo

 Greece has won silver medals at the 2004 Games (women's) and 2020 Games (men's).

 Athletics

 Greece first competed in athletics at the first Games in 1896, winning the men's marathon.
 Since then, Greece have won numerous medals in athletics especially from the 1992 Games through to the 2020 Games, in what is Greece's most successful sport at the Olympic Games.

 Cycling

 Greece competed in all six of the cycling events at the first Games in 1896, winning one event and taking three second-place finishes.
 As of 2020, those were still the only cycling medals earned by Greek competitors.